-Tony Stark the authorities to let him be the one who brings Steve in.
+Tony Stark convinces the authorities to let him be the one who brings Steve in.
 He assembles the Avengers who support the accords — Vision, War Machine, Black Widow, joined by Black Panther — and recruits Peter Parker as well.
 Steve gathers those who oppose the accords — Hawkeye, Scarlet Witch, Falcon and Bucky — as recruits Scott Lang.
-The two factions clash, but in the War Machine is severely injured.
-Steve and Bucky escape, and the Avengers who joined them are arrested and sent to secret prison for superpowered people.
-Stark realizes that the Avengers have been manipulated by Zemo, but his friendship with Steve is nearly destroyed when he learns Bucky killed his father.
-Black Panther apprehends Zemo and takes Barnes to Wakanda to heal his mind.
-Cap goes on the run with the heroes who supported him, and all the Avengers’ relationships are badly damaged.
+The two factions clash, but in the battle, War Machine is severely injured.
+Steve and Bucky escape, and the Avengers who joined Cap’s side are arrested and sent to The Raft, a secret prison for “enhanced individuals.”

 Days after the Marvel Civil War ends: T’Challa returns to Wakanda for his coronation, officially becoming king and Black Panther.
 When Ulysses Klaue resurfaces, T’Challa and his allies team with the CIA to capture Klaue, but Klaue is rescued by his ally, Erik Stevens, who is also known by his U.S. Special Forces nickname, Killmonger.
 Killmonger betrays Klaue soon after, killing him.

 T’Challa returns to Wakanda and admits he couldn’t stop Klaue, but soon after, Killmonger arrives in Wakanda with Klaue’s body.
 Killmonger uses killing Klaue, an enemy of Wakanda, and his status as N’Jobu’s son to challenge T’Challa for the throne.
 Weakened by recent events, T’Challa is defeated and Killmonger becomes the new king.
 T’Challa’s allies manage to escape before Killmonger can harm them, and later find T’Challa’s injured body, reviving him using the Heart-Shaped Herb.

 Killmonger prepares to use Vibranium weapons to arm people across the world and create a Wakandan-led revolution.
 T’Challa returns and eventually defeats and kills Killmonger, but decides to end Wakanda’s isolationist practices in favor of using the nation’s wealth and technology to help the rest of the world.

-Late Winter-Fall 2017: Stephen Strange finds out about Kamar-Taj and travels to Nepal, where he spends the year learning sorcery from The Ancient One.
-In early Fall, Strange learns that The Ancient One has lived for centuries by tapping into the power of an godlike being from the Dark Dimension called Dormammu.
+Fall 2016: After months of training, Stephen Strange has become a powerful wizard.
+He learns that The Ancient One has lived for centuries by tapping into the power of an ancient godlike being from the Dark Dimension called Dormammu.
 Soon after, The Ancient One is killed by Kaecilius, who seeks to allow Dormammu to take over Earth and end death.
-With the help of his former teacher and fellow master Wong and his friend and magical mentor Karl Mordo, Strange defeats Kaecilius by locking Dormammu in a time loop using the Eye of Agamotto, which is actually the Time Infinity Stone.
-He then takes up residence in the New York City as the city’s master of the mystic arts.
+With the help of his former teacher and fellow master Wong and his friend and magical mentor Karl Mordo, Strange defeats Kaecilius by locking Dormammu in a time loop using the Eye of Agamotto, which is actually the Time Infinity Stone, convincing Dormammu to cease his attack on earth in exchange for being released.

 Disillusioned by The Ancient One’s violation of “natural law” and Strange’s use of the Time Stone, Mordo leaves the order of the Mystic Arts.
 He later vows to wipe out all unsanctioned sorcery.

-Late 2017-Early 2018: After spending a couple of years looking for more information about the Infinity Stones and their connection to Ragnarok (he had a vision during the fight against Ultron), Thor realizes that Loki has deposed Odin.
-He returns to Asgard to find out WTF and the pair go to Earth to locate Odin, where they’re aided by Dr. Strange.
-Odin reveals he is dying, tells Loki and Thor about Hela, and warns his death end her imprisonment.
-Hela arrives on Earth, destroys Mjølnir, and exiles Thor and Loki, who wind up on planet Sakaar.
+Late 2017-May 2018: After spending a couple of years looking for more information about the Infinity Stones and their connection to Ragnarok (he had a vision during the fight against Ultron), Thor finally learns that Loki deposed Odin and returns to Asgard to find out WTF.
+The pair go to Earth to locate Odin, where they’re aided by Dr. Strange.
+Odin reveals he is dying, tells Loki and Thor about Hela, and warns his death will end her imprisonment.
+Hela subsequently arrives on Earth, destroys Mjølnir, and exiles Thor and Loki, who wind up on planet Sakaar.

 Back on Asgard, Hela gouges out Thor’s eye.
 But with the help of Valkyrie, Hulk and Loki, Thor manages to defeat Hela by actually letting Ragnarok begin.
 Asgard is destroyed, but the Asgardians survive as refugees on a massive spaceship.
 In the escape, Loki takes the Tesseract with him.